Ideas-Laboratory/Graphical-Perception/README.md

 # Supplementary Materials for Generalization of Convolutional Neural Networks on Relational Reasoning with Bar Charts

 ## Introduction
-We have organized and uploaded the code and data used in our experiments and evaluation.
+We provide organized code and data used in our experiments and evaluation of CNNs' generalization on relational reasoning tasks with bar charts.

-We include the code for generating chart stimuli and a mini-dataset containing example visualizations without and with perturbations in the GRAPE dataset.
+Specifically, we include the code for generating chart stimuli and a mini-dataset containing example visualizations without and with perturbations in the GRAPE dataset.

 For CNN evaluation, we provide the following:
 - The code for the tested CNN architectures (LeNet, VGG, Xception, and ResNet).
 - Their training and testing scripts.
 - Our pre-trained models on five types of bar charts with corresponding evaluation performances.

 For the user study, we include the following:
 - The program code.
 - Screenshot of the user interface.
 - Collected raw data.